jundalisay/spblist/content/en/research/mohammad/quran/sura-044a.md

 <sup>41.</sup> The Day when no friend will avail a friend in any way, and they will not be helped.

-<sup>42.</sup> Except for him upon whom Allah has mercy.
+<sup>42.</sup> Except for him upon whom Enki has mercy.
 He is the Mighty, the Merciful.

 43. The Tree of Bitterness.
 44. The food of the sinner.